Jersonwm/core-code/README.md

 ### core-code
 ---
 ### Week challenges (Tuesday) 💻
-1. I have finished watching the video about the complication.
+1. Watch this video about compilation and interpretation.
+    - Complete.

 2. Java language is compiled or interpreted?
     - Java is an interpreted language